 We live and breathe creativity: we find creative solutions to problems, bring new ideas to familiar programs, and celebrate the unique and colorful people with whom we work.

-Why Manifestos Matter
+Why Purpose Statements Matter

 We often use the phrase “words create worlds” to describe a phenomena we’ve observed: once groups get the right language around a project or initiative, the strategy, planning, and execution of that initiative becomes much easier.
 The words (in this case, your manifesto) created the world (your initiative).
-Manifestos help clarify what you really want; they align team members and inspire action; they empower and elevate.
+Statements help clarify what you really want; they align team members and inspire action; they empower and elevate.

 Authors Jim Ludema, Ph.D., and Amber Johnson teach writing provocative propositions as part of the Center for Values-Driven Leadership’s Appreciative Inquiry Executive Workshop Series.
 Jim is the co-founder and director of the Center and a professor of global leadership.
 Amber is the Center’s chief communications officer and senior research associate.